Considerations for Your Business Budget

 Take stock of your operating expenses.
 There is a large list of operating expenses that depend largely on your industry.
 Some examples are office-related expenses, salaries or compensation not related to production, and sales and marketing expenses.

 Office-related expenses are expenses such as legal fees, office supplies, and office utility costs.
-You may hear some of these expenses referred to as selling, general and administrative expenses, or SG&A.
+You may hear some of these expenses referred to as selling, general and administrative expenses (SGA).

-Some sales and marketing expense examples are advertising, materials costs, or client entertainment costs (such as dinner).
+Some sales and marketing expense examples are advertising or client entertainment costs.

 Determine how much cash you have and how much you'll need to have.
 Cash or cash equivalents allow you to pay your expenses.
-Cash equivalents could be money orders or bonds.
+Cash equivalents could be money market securities.
+A cash budget will be your best tool.

 Cash flow statements allow you to view where your cash is going.
-With an understanding of your cash flow, you can decide how much cash you need to keep available for covering your short-term liabilities.
+With an understanding of your cash flow, you can look at your cash position with regard to operations, investments, and financing activities.

 An emergency expense example is storm damage to your facilities.
 Damage from storms may be covered by your insurance, but you will have to be able to pay any deductibles and for anything not covered by the insurance policy.